Adelsk: Early history

 It was granted town rights in 1546 by Queen consort of Poland Bona Sforza, confirmed by King Stephen Bathory in 1580.
 It was a royal town of the Polish–Lithuanian Commonwealth, administratively located in the Trakai Voivodeship in the Grand Duchy of Lithuania.
-In 1795, Adelsk was annexed by the Kingdom of Prussia in the course of the Third Partition of Poland and it became a part of New East Prussia.
+In 1795, Adelsk was annexed by the Kingdom of Prussia as a result of the Third Partition of Poland and it became a part of New East Prussia.
 In 1807, the Treaties of Tilsit transferred Odelsk to the Russian Empire.
-Adelsk became a part of Grodno Governorate.
+Adelsk became a part of the Sokolsky Uyezd of Grodno Governorate.

 20th century

 On 18 March 1921, the Peace of Riga between Poland on the one hand and Soviet Russia and Soviet Ukraine on the other hand defined Odelsk as a part of Poland.
 It was administratively located in the Sokółka County in the Białystok Voivodeship.
 According to the 1921 census, the population was 91.2% Polish and 8.6% Jewish.